IBM/javacore-analyser/README.md

    `pip install -r requirements.txt`

 ### Running the tool:

+#### Running cmd application:
 1. Activate your created virtual environment according to activate Virtual Environment according to [Creating virtual environments](https://docs.python.org/3/tutorial/venv.html#creating-virtual-environments)
+2. Install the requirements using pip:
+ `pip install requirements.txt`
-2. Navigate in command line to unpacked tool and run the following command:
+3. Navigate in command line to unpacked tool and run the following command:
   `python javacore_analyzer.py <input-data> <output-dir>`
 Where `<input-data>` is one of the following:
 * The directory containing javacores and optionally verbose gc